 Bio

-Her own musical projects include the sextet “Mother Octopus“, her aforementioned collaborations with D’Onofrio and Sanna, and a keyboard trio with Matt Glassmeyer and Brian Drye.
+Dana has made nine albums as a bandleader or co-bandleader and has written music for short films, New York Times’ audio stories, dance, and most recently, Ken Burns’ American Revolution.
+Her contributions to the Ken Burns documentary American Holocaust were called “sublime” by The Boston Globe.
+She has contributed string arrangements to Heather Christian, Rufus Wainright, Catherine Russell, Elysian Fields, Anne Sofie Von Otter and 101 Crustaceans, among others.
+Her own musical projects include the sextet “Mother Octopus“, collaborations with D’Onofrio and guitarist Kyle Sanna, and “Duck, People!!”, a keyboard trio with Matt Glassmeyer and Brian Drye.
 Dana has been an artist-in-residence at the Baryshnikov Arts Center, an awardee of the American Composers Forum Create Commission, a recipient of a NYFA Women’s Fund Award for Media, Music and Theater and a Sundance Composer Lab Fellow.
 Her radio play with De Paor received a Gold Award at the 2022 New York Festivals Radio Awards.
-The Greenwich House Music School’s Uncharted Series presented her work in 2023 and 2024.
-Her 2022 release “A Point on a Slow Curve (In-a-Circle Records)” is a suite of music for septet and four voices; “brilliantly capturing the rigours and abandon of creativity (A Closer Listen)”, it has been featured on WNYC’s New Sounds program and noted for it “singular expressionism, incorporating forms common to the modern jazz idiom alongside chamber, choir, folk, and avant-garde (Dave Sumner, The Bird is the Worm).”
+Her 2022 release “A Point on a Slow Curve (In-a-Circle Records)” is a suite of music for septet and four voices; “brilliantly capturing the rigors and abandon of creativity (A Closer Listen)”, it has been featured on WNYC’s New Sounds program and noted for it “singular expressionism, incorporating forms common to the modern jazz idiom alongside chamber, choir, folk, and avant-garde (Dave Sumner, The Bird is the Worm).”